Chiara-pnt/Chiara-pnt/README.md

 - 👋 Hi, I’m Chiara
-- 👀 I’m interested in programming, creating websites and apps
+- 👀 I’m interested in programming, creating websites and web apps
 - 🌱 I’m currently learning React.js and improving my general skills in htlm, css and javaScript
 - 📫 How to reach me: You can contct me by e-mail, chiarapanato22@gmail.com